Associate Professor of PianoDepartment:

 Via Classica, a German radio station, offered a two-hour broadcast of Elisi’s live recital in Hamburg followed by an interview (2008).
 Additional radio broadcasts include Montebeni Classica FM (Italy), WCLV Cleveland, UNC, KCNV Nevada Public Radio, and KGCS (USA).
 He also appeared in a TV broadcast for WPSU.

 An avid chamber musician, Elisi has performed at the Taos and Ravinia Festivals, as well as other US venues and has given chamber recitals in China, Korea, France, and Peru.
 In addition, he collaborated with principal players from the Baltimore, Chicago, and American Symphony Orchestras.

 As a champion of new music, Elisi has commissioned works from composers of many nationalities.
 He premiered Paul Chihara’s Two Images, at Weill Hall, Carnegie Hall and has subsequently recorded it for Albany Records.
 His vision for contemporary music led to his founding and directing Musica Domani Prize—an international composition competition.

-Elisi keeps a busy schedule with countless performances, master classes (more than fifty just in the past three years), workshops, and lectures at colleges and conservatories throughout the world including the University of Michigan, USA; University of British Columbia, Canada; National Conservatory of Lima, Peru; Accademia delle Marche, Italy; Taipei National University of the Arts, Taiwan; China Conservatory, Shanghai Conservatory and its affiliated high school, China; Academy of Performing Arts, Baptist University, Hong Kong; Yong Siew Toh Conservatory, Singapore; Jakarta Conservatory, Indonesia; Seoul National (SNU), Yonsei, Hanyang, Ewha Woman’s, Dankook, Sangmyung, Pusan National, Kyungsung, Catholic, and Keimyung Universities, as well as Seoul Arts and Sunhwa Arts high schools, South Korea.
+Elisi also keeps a busy schedule of master classes (more than fifty just in the past three years), both in conjunction with his performing engagements, at colleges and conservatories throughout the world, including Northwestern and Roosevelt Universities, the University of Michigan, USA; University of British Columbia, Canada; National Conservatory of Lima, Peru; Accademia delle Marche, Italy; Taipei National University of the Arts, Taiwan; China Conservatory, Shanghai Conservatory and its affiliated high school, China; Academy of Performing Arts, Baptist University, Hong Kong; Yong Siew Toh Conservatory, Singapore; Jakarta Conservatory, Indonesia; Seoul National (SNU), Yonsei, Hanyang, Ewha Woman’s, Dankook, Sangmyung, Pusan National, Kyungsung, Catholic, and Keimyung Universities, as well as Seoul Arts and Sunhwa Arts high schools, South Korea.
 Elisi also held a two-year guest professorship at the China Zhejiang Art School in Hangzhou, China and since 2013 he has been teaching an annual master class in Seoul (http://seoulmasterclass.enricoelisi.com).

 As an adjudicator, he has taken part in the Tremplin International and the Concours de Musique du Canada, the Iowa, the Peabody Yale Gordon, the Julia Crane International, the Fite Young Artist competitions, as well as the Nevada, Maryland, Virginia, and Texas State Music Teachers Associations’ competitions.